Updated April 2, 2020.

-The Data Protection Act 2018 (DPA2018) is a domestic law governing the use of personal data and the flow of information in the United Kingdom.
+The Data Protection Act 2018 (DPA ACT) is a domestic law governing the use of personal data and the flow of information in the United Kingdom.

-In this article, we will dive into the Data Protection Act 2018 (DPA2018) – what does the law say now and how will it change after Brexit?
+In this article, we dive into the Data Protection Act 2018 – what does the law say and how has it changed after Brexit?

-So, the UK is leaving the EU on January 31, 2020.
+So, the UK left the EU on January 31, 2020.
 This means changes to the legal landscape of data protection in the United Kingdom.

 The Data Protection Act 2018 was actually passed in April 2016 and took effect (received Royal Assent) on May 25, 2018 – the same day as the European General Data Protection Regulation (GDPR) went into effect.